 The impact of the flavour from such a simple sauce is quite incredible.

-How to Make Carrot Sauce
+How to Make Vegan Carrot Sauce

-Chop the carrots, pepper and zucchini into chunks and place in a small pan with just enough water to cover the vegetables.
+Chop the carrots, pepper and zucchini into chunks and place in a small pan with just enough water to cook the vegetables.
 If your pan is large, you may not even need to completely cover the vegetables.

 You want to use just the right amount of water that will be blended to create the sauce and you won’t be throwing any of it away, so keep that in mind when adding the water.
 You can always add more if necessary, so it’s better to lean toward too little rather than too much.